-In this module, faculty learn how to assess students’ levels of readiness in order to inform instruction and encourage the use of campus resources for academic support.
+In this module, faculty learn how to assess students’ levels of readiness in order to inform instruction and encourage the use of campus or online resources for academic support.
 The module also teaches faculty how to clearly communicate their expectations and use grading practices that fully support student success.

 Advising Subject Matter Expert(s)

 Bailey, T. L., & Brown, A. (2016).
 Online student services: Current practices and recommendations for implementation.
 Journal of Educational Technology Systems, 44, 450–462.